walthowd/husbzb-firmware/README.md

 Found zigbee port at /dev/ttyUSB1 running 5.4.1-194
 ```

+### Selecting the correct firmware file

+For Nortek GoControl QuickStick Combo Model HUSBZB-1 and integration with bellows/zigpy you will want the `ncp-uart-sw-6.6.5.ebl` image.
+This provides EZSP v7 support.
+Please note that the EM3581 has been deprecated by SiLabs and support has been dropped in future releases of EmberZNet.

+For Telegesis ETRX357USB adapter and integration with bellows/zigpy you will want the `em357-v665-ncp-uart-sw.ebl` image.

+As of September 2020, hardware flow control is not supported by bellows/zigpy.
+Don't flash any of the images in the `hw-flow-control` folder unless you know what you are doing.

 ### Manual firmware update procedure
 If you want to use this image to manually update your firmware first shut down Home Assistant, or any other program accessing the port.